Your Dog Is Always Talking

 Weight Shifted Back

-Leaning away or shifting weight to the back legs indicates a desire to create distance.
-The dog is uncertain or uncomfortable and is preparing to retreat if necessary.
+Leaning away or shifting weight to the back legs means they want distance.
+The dog's uncomfortable.
+They're prepping to retreat.

 Shaking Off (Without Being Wet)